Support The Moscow Times!

 During the six-hour journey, the woman next to me kept her head down, reciting feverishly from a pocket-sized prayer book.
 Her eight-year-old daughter and the other passengers whiled away the time watching films, in Russian, about various holy men including St. Iov, the 17th-century abbot of Pochaiv.
 To view his relics, you slither like a fish through a small hole in the rock to reach an underground cave.
 Our guide explained that some people who get into the cave cannot get out again until they confess their sins to a priest.

-The hilltop monastery, which attracts tens of thousands of visitors each year, belongs to the Ukrainian Orthodox Church under the Moscow Patriarchate (UOC-MP).
+The hilltop monastery, which attracts tens of thousands of visitors each year, belongs to the UOC.
 But that could soon change.
-Last month the Verkhovna Rada, Ukraine’s parliament, voted overwhelmingly to ban religious groups linked to Russia.
+Last month the Verkhovna Rada, Ukraine’s parliament, voted

 Signing the bill into law, President Volodymyr Zelensky said Ukrainian orthodoxy was “taking a step toward liberation from the devils of Moscow.”
 Zelensky was referring to the hawkish hierarchs of the Russian Orthodox Church, especially its head, Patriarch Kirill.
 The prelate has turned a blind eye to rapes, summary executions and other war crimes in Ukraine because he sees the invasion as part of a larger “metaphysical struggle” against a morally corrupt West.
 But Kirill has undermined his own position with his unwavering support for the war.

 President Vladimir Putin's war, launched two and a half years ago, has had many unintended consequences, from pushing Sweden and Finland into the arms of NATO to deepening Russia’s dependence on China and Iran.

-The war is also likely to finish off the UOC, a once influential tool of the Kremlin.
-Many parishes have already joined a rival ecclesiastical body, the Orthodox Church of Ukraine.
+Around 1,500 UOC parishes have already joined a rival ecclesiastical body, the Orthodox Church of Ukraine, although the circumstances of many of these church transfers are contested.
 The two churches have confusingly similar names and follow the same rituals, but they are poles apart.
-One is now associated with Russian propaganda, the other with a sovereign country seeking closer ties with Europe and the West.
+One is now associated with accusations of spreading Russian propaganda, the other with a sovereign country seeking closer ties with Europe and the West.

-For centuries, the Moscow-linked church was the only recognized branch of Orthodox Christianity in Ukraine.
+For centuries, the UOC was the only recognized branch of Orthodox Christianity in Ukraine.
 After the collapse of the U.S.S.R., many Ukrainians demanded spiritual autonomy from Moscow.
 Infighting between rival independent churches delayed the process.
 But finally, in 2018, two churches in Kyiv merged to form the Orthodox Church of Ukraine.
 The Patriarch of Constantinople, Bartholomew I, gave it official status the following year.

 Although the Orthodox have no Pope, the Constantinople Patriarch, based in Istanbul, is the closest equivalent.
 He is also known as the Ecumenical Patriarch and — much to Moscow’s annoyance — is seen as primus inter pares — first among equals and senior among all Orthodox bishops.

 At a ceremony in Istanbul on Jan.
 5, 2019, Bartholomew signed a decree of independence, known as a tomos.
 Ukraine’s former president, Petro Poroshenko, who had flown to Turkey for the occasion, had long advocated for a self-governing Church.
-He thanked Bartholomew ‘for the courage to make this historic decision’.
+He thanked Bartholomew “for the courage to make this historic decision.”

 It was a slap in the face for Putin and Patriarch Kirill.
 The baptismal font of their revered ancient Rus — the place where the eastern Slavs converted to Christianity in the 10th century — was inconveniently located in another country.
 The newly independent church undermined Putin’s Russky Mir (Russian world) ideology which insists that a Ukrainian state has never existed independently of Russia.